vicjuma/portfolio-profile/content/projects/socialNetwork.md

   - Node.js
   - TravisCI
   - Agile Methodologies
-company: 'Apple'
+company: ''
 showInProjects: true
 ---

 An application for employees.
 It aids in the in house communication or house-keeping in a company.
 Enables image (GIF) uploads